dalaian/Python-TAF-Selenium/part_two/readme.md

 ```
 webdriver-manager update
 ```

+## Running the test
-And start the web manager by the command
+Now, if everything is correct start the web manager by the command (or if you used another grid, start it as usually)
 ```
 webdriver-manager start
 ```

-## Running the test
+>Note you cannot close this terminal

-Now, if everything is correct, open the terminal, and go to the folder **part_two**
+Open the terminal, and go to the folder **part_two**

 Run the following command to install the [requirements](https://github.com/dalaian/Test/blob/master/part_two/requirements.txt)
 ```